Instagram art star Helen Downie creates fantastical narratives.

 Q: You started painting almost six years ago with no formal training and now you are producing portraits for internationally renowned fashion labels.
 How did it all start?

-My life had gone in lots of different directions but not one in which there was the room to paint.
-I think I always knew that it would take over my life but the hardest part for me was to fins the space to start.
+My life had gone in many different directions but not one in which there was the room to paint.
+I think I always knew that it would take over my life but the hardest part for me was to find the space to start.
 So, it happened very quickly; one day I wasn’t painting and the next I was, and I’ve been painting most days since.
-I had no had no thought as to what would happen, there wasn’t a sense of wanting to achieve anything beyond me just being happy painting.
+I had no thought as to what would happen, there wasn’t a sense of wanting to achieve anything beyond just being happy painting.

 Q: You have garnered a huge following on Instagram.
 How would you describe your relationship to social media now and is it still a private, intimate space for your art?

 Instagram has evolved over the six years I’ve been sharing my work.
 In the early days it was a village community; now there’s worldwide engagement!
 It’s still an incredible place for discovery and meeting people although it creates a very specific value system which isn’t always compatible with making art.
 I have to mentally disconnect from the numbers but not from followers who I like interacting with.
 I still see my account as an intimate space for me to see and share my work and I’ve made a ton of new friends through it.
 I think it’s important to make the same connections in the physical world.

 Q: Big oversized eyes, mystical animals, vibrant decadent colors, and fairytale-like backgrounds are common themes in your works.
 Where do you get your inspiration from and how do you create these imaginary worlds?